-Beginning in South Africa, the film light-heartedly shows the complications of a UK charity organising the distribution and transportation of women's sanitary aid into Zimbabwe working against the interference of Mugabe's informants.
-The film, in equal amounts of humour and shock, witnesses colourful characters, including the prominent zany Zimbabwean activist, Tabitha, who receives notice of an arrest warrant and prepares herself for incarceration.
+Mugabe Me and a Million Tampons is a documentary gonzo odyssey into the darkness of a nation held in fear and torn apart by corruption.
+Beginning in South Africa, a disillusioned photojournalist is employed to document a charity trying to organise the transportation of women's sanitary aid into Zimbabwe.
+Here, he witnesses the struggles of working against Mugabe's informants and meets the prominent zany Zimbabwean activist, Tabitha, who receives notice of an arrest warrant and prepares herself for incarceration.